sgrodzicki/sencha-touch/docs/guides/apps_intro/README.md

         }
     });

 The doLogin function itself is quite straightforward.
-Because we defined a 'loginForm' ref, the Controller automatically generates a *getLoginForm* function that returns the *formpanel* that it matches.
+Because we defined a `loginForm` ref, the Controller automatically generates a `getLoginForm` function that returns the *formpanel* that it matches.
 Once we have that form reference we just pull the values (username and password) out of it and pass them to an *authenticate* function.
 That's most of what Controllers ever do - listen for events fired (usually by the UI) and kick off some action - in this case authenticating.

-For more on what Controllers are and what capabilities they possess see the <a href="#!/guide/controllers">controllers guide</a>.
+For more on what Controllers are and what capabilities they possess see the [controllers guide](#!/guide/controllers).

 ## Stores

 Stores are an important part of Sencha Touch and power most of the data-bound widgets.
 At its simplest, a Store is not much more than an array of Model instances.
 Data-bound Components like {@link Ext.List List} and {@link Ext.DataView DataView} just render one item for each Model instance in the Store.
 As Model instances are added or removed from the Store events are fired, which the data-bound Components listen to and use to update themselves.

-While the <a href="#!/guide/stores">Stores guide</a> has much more information on what Stores are and how they fit in with Components in your app, there are a couple of specific integration points with your {@link Ext.app.Application Application} instance that you should be aware of.
+While the [Stores guide](#!/guide/stores) has much more information on what Stores are and how they fit in with Components in your app, there are a couple of specific integration points with your {@link Ext.app.Application Application} instance that you should be aware of.

 ## Device Profiles